marsal-silveira/Popcorn/README.md

 App icon by [matheusgrilo](https://matheusgrilo.deviantart.com/art/Movies-and-Popcorn-Folder-Icon-441651956).

 ## License
 Popcorn is released under an MIT license.
-See [License.md](LICENSE) for more information.
+See [License](LICENSE) for more information.